Diabetic cats are the hardest to home

 Providing the necessary treatment is received there is no reason why diabetic cats should not enjoy a relatively normal life for years.

-One such cat with diabetes is 12-year-old Maxwell
+One such cat with diabetes is 11-year-old Bramble

 .
-He is a super little cat, very sweet and friendly and a real joy.
-Maxwell would make a great addition to any family.
+He is a super little cat, very sweet and friendly and a real joy, and would make a great addition to any family.
 But being diabetic makes finding a home all the more difficult.

-Life with Maxwell really is no different to homing any other cat.
-He loves to play, loves to eat, loves to go outside and, more importantly, loves cuddles.
+Life with a diabetic cat isn't different to homing any other cat.
+Bramble loves to play, loves to eat, loves to go outside and, more importantly, loves cuddles.

 He has a lot of love to give and, as long as you can factor in his twice-daily injections, he will be a very happy cat.